 As I have started to be aware of and understand, from a bird's eye view, the role of technology is simply to fulfill the business missions of a company, in various ways such as (near) real-time communication with customers, building customer loyalty around a brand, making better decisions by driving insights from data hence providing customised experience tailored to individual customers, etc.

-As a tech guy, I willingly admit that it is easy to get engrossed in researching and finding the most sophisticated technology to solve problems, while losing sight of the goal that everyone is supposed to work towards.
+As a tech guy, I acknowledge that it is easy to get engrossed in researching and finding the most sophisticated technology to solve problems while losing sight of the goal that everyone is supposed to work towards.

 Hint: Strive to be 1x engineer that looks like a 10x engineer